nitrogenlabs/eslint-config-styleguidejs/README.md

 > "Code like everyone can read your work, because they can."

+📖 **[Explore our Best Practices Guide](./BEST_PRACTICES.md)** – Discover the psychological and cognitive benefits behind our coding standards and how they improve developer productivity.

 ## Why Choose styleguidejs?

 - **✨ Optimized for Modern Development**: Carefully tuned rules that align with how JavaScript and TypeScript are written today